mindwerk-burningman/dust-tunnel/DustTunnelTodo.md

 ## DustTunnel ##

+* inc_dec for note engine probabilities
+  - implement based on model is increasing?
+* smoothing algo inbetween values/CC messages?
+  - may be solved with model updates
+* bug with losing connections and osc complaining...
 <!-- * inc/dec methods of changing model values instead of within range -->
   <!-- - figure out amount of which to do so -->
 <!-- * limit note engine to certain bands -->
-* inc_dec for note engine probabilities
-* smoothing algo inbetween values/CC messages
-  - big jumps should send out multiple messages (over time?)
 <!-- * `NoteFactory` -->
 <!-- * `ControlChangeFactory` -->
   <!-- - update ranges -->